Allen-Pesigan/Apollo/README.md

 **Location-Based Weather Data:** Utilize a geolocation API or user input to get location-specific weather data that is accurate for the user's present position.

+**User-Friendly Interface:** Ensure user safety by providing and incorporating features that actively alert users for possible threats and allow the to take precautions.
 # Application GUI
 - ![search](https://github.com/Allen-Pesigan/Apollo/assets/167183934/940f01bb-cefc-4334-acee-32a1489ba42d)
 > Search for a location.